DevMountain/react-assessment/README.md

 ### Functionality

 * A user must be able to create a task.
+  * A user must not be able to create a task with no title.
 * A user must be able to delete a task.
 * A user must be able to complete a task.
   * A user must be able to see a visual representation of a completed task.